yasin-uzun/MethylPipe.1.0/README.md

 ## Configuration

-To run MethylPipe, you need three configuration files to modify:
+To run SINBAD, you need three configuration files to modify:
 * `config.general.R` : Sets the progam paths to be used by MethylPipe.
 You need to edit this file only once.
 * `config.genome.R` : Sets the genomic information and paths to be used by MethylPipe.
 You need to generate one for each organism.
 We provide the built-in configuration by hg38.
 * `config.project.R` : You need to configure this file for your project.